MasazI/tiny_distributed_tf/README.md

 This repository has fundamental codes of TensorFlow.
 It might be useful to create distributed models.

-- Scope, Sessin, Variables, Graph, Summary
+- Scope, Session, Variables, Graph, Summary
 - Linear Regression

 ---